17SABT71M3/bank_deposit_slip/README.md

 >[!WARNING]
 >This file has been uploaded to aid in the filling of bank deposit slips.
 >It should not be used maliciously. <br>I am not an authorized agent of hdfc or any other bank.
->Please download the original fill-in pdf form from<br> the hdfc bank's website.
-The script only
+><br>Please download the original fill-in pdf form from the hdfc bank's website.
->automates the process of filling the slips which are in pdf format.
+><br> The script only automates the process of filling the slips which are in pdf format.

 ### Instructions--